 The more sensitive Côt undergoes an even more gentle extraction process.
 With fermentation in a concrete tank, “we do some pumping over at the beginning, during the first three or four days (when there is little alcohol and the temperature is still low), but then leave it alone until it ferments to dry,” Thibault says.
 “We don’t need the structure with the Côt, we want to take advantage of the freshness and we know sometimes the tannins can be a little harsh.”

-Thibault says the blending process is easy, once they have rejected any substandard barrels, because they have only two wines to consider.
+Thibault says the blending process is relatively easy, once they have rejected any substandard barrels, because they have only two wines to consider.
 They start with a blend that would use all the available good barrels and tweak it from there.

 The result is a powerful and concentrated red wine that nevertheless remains lively, intense and full of character.
 Much as François and Jacques predicted when they first set eyes on Los Chacayes.